Note: I originally posted this on strongcaster.com, but thought I would post it here as well, with a few modifications

-Derek Sivers has a great story on his blog about a musician who booked an ad in a magazine in the hopes of converting 1% of the magazine’s readership into sales.
+Derek Sivers has a great story on his blog about a musician who booked an ad in a magazine hoping to convert 1% of the magazine’s readership into sales.
 In this case, 1% would have translated into 10,000 CDs sold.
 The result?
 4 CDs sold.

 He ends with this line: “He forgot there was a number lower than one percent.”

-This story reminded me of when I owned my own retail shop.
-We would place a full-page ad in the newspaper (with a coupon), hoping sales would just poor in.
+This story reminded me of when I owned my retail shop.
+We would place a full-page ad in the newspaper (with a coupon), hoping sales would pour in.
 The newspaper’s circulation was 20,000, so a 1% conversion would have meant 200 new customers.
 But sure enough, only a handful of new people would walk through the door.

 This isn’t to say that print doesn’t have a place; there are many factors to consider, including the size of one’s target market, ad design, etc… The difference is that online you can measure engagement:

-My recommendation for businesses with yearly marketing budgets of $500-$5,000 is to spend the majority of that money building engagement online.
+I recommend that businesses with yearly marketing budgets of $500-$5,000 spend most of that money building engagement online.
 When you compare it with print advertising, you will get a much better return on investment.